14Richa/14Richa.github.io/_posts/2023-08-25-reflection-gsoc.md

 During this program, I had the privilege of working with some amazing people who really helped me.
 I want to give a big shoutout to Lukasz Gornicki, KhudaDad Nomani, and Saurav Kumar for being great mentors.
 They guided me, supported me, and kept me motivated throughout the program.

 Being a part of the AsyncAPI community has been a fantastic learning experience for me.
 I've gained so much knowledge, and working with this awesome group of people has been a truly memorable experience.
-In the upcoming sections of this blog post, I'll share the specific projects and achievements that made my Google Summer of Code 2023 journey so special.
+In the upcoming sections of this blog post, I'll share the specific achievements that made my Google Summer of Code 2023 journey so special.

 ### Project Overview: [Automate paperwork around project governance](https://github.com/asyncapi/.github/issues/210)